openframeworks/ofBook/chapters/OOPs!/editor_notes.md

-Q: Is there any special reason to capitalize "Class" and "Object"?
+* Q: Is there any special reason to capitalize "Class" and "Object"?
+* either have detailed explanation also for Code::Blocks and Visual Studio or a generic one for all ** for Ball.h & Ball.cpp